Table of contents

 1) Possibly Higher Prices

-Although password less authentication offers long-term cost benefits, you could experience short-term increases in expenditures when deploying.
+Although passwordless authentication offers long-term cost benefits, you could experience short-term increases in expenditures when deploying it.
 For instance, you may have to invest more if you choose a hardware token-based solution.
-In addition, development costs may be considered when adopting a smartphone-based authentication app or anything similar.
+In addition, development costs may be considered when adopting a smartphone-based authentication app or something similar.

 2) Difficult to Troubleshoot